davejoe506/bikeshare-case-study/README.md

 Since an appended version of the previous 12 months of trip data would be millions of observations, I decided to import the data into a BigQuery database and took the following course of action to clean and explore the data using SQL:

 * I appended tables for each month from July 2021 to June 2022 to create one table that covers the previous year of trips.
 The appended table has `3,205,919` observations.
-In addition, I added new fields that could potentially be useful during analysis, including ride length, day of week, and season (i.e. Winter, Spring, etc.) A view of this query can be found [here](https://github.com/davejoe506/bikeshare_case_study/blob/main/1_trips_all_unclean.sql).
+In addition, I added new fields that could potentially be useful during analysis, including ride length, day of week, and season (i.e. winter, spring, etc.) A view of this query can be found [here](https://github.com/davejoe506/bikeshare_case_study/blob/main/1_trips_all_unclean.sql).
 * I conducted the following data validation diagnostics:
   * I checked for duplicate observations and did not find any.
 A view of this query can be found [here](https://github.com/davejoe506/bikeshare_case_study/blob/main/2_check_dups.sql).
   * I checked for null values in all fields, and found null values in 6 of the 18 fields for a total of `253,340` null values, which is `7.90%` of the total observations.
 A view of these queries can be found [here](https://github.com/davejoe506/bikeshare_case_study/blob/main/2_check_nulls.sql) and [here](https://github.com/davejoe506/bikeshare_case_study/blob/main/2_null_count.sql).